AccidentProne/PlayerPropsNBA/README.md

 - Python 3.x
 - The following Python packages:
-  - `requests`: To make HTTP requests to the odds API.
+  - `requests`: For making HTTP requests to external APIs.
-  - `gspread`: To interact with Google Sheets.
+  - `gspread`: For interacting with Google Sheets.
   - `google-auth`: For authenticating with Google APIs.
-  - `gspread-formatting`: To format the Google Sheet.
+  - `gspread-formatting`: For formatting Google Sheets.
-  - `colorama`: For adding color to the terminal output.
+  - `colorama`: For colored terminal output.
-  - `nba_api`: For retrieving NBA stats.
+  - `nba_api`: For retrieving NBA stats from the NBA API.

-Install the necessary packages using the following command:
+Install the required dependencies with the following command:

 ```bash
 pip install requests gspread google-auth gspread-formatting colorama nba_api
 ```

+---

-## Setup
+## Setup Instructions

 1. **Clone the repository** or download the scripts to your local machine.
 2. **Create Google Cloud credentials**: You need a Google service account with access to the Google Sheets API.
    - Follow the [Google Sheets API Quickstart Guide](https://developers.google.com/sheets/api/quickstart/python) to create a service account and download the `credentials` JSON file.
-3. **API Key**: Obtain a valid API key from the odds API (like the Odds API or similar providers) for retrieving event and player odds.
+3. **Obtain an API key**: Get a valid API key from the odds API (e.g., Odds API) for retrieving event and player odds.
-4. **Google Spreadsheet**: Ensure you have a Google Spreadsheet with write permissions.
-Update the `SPREADSHEET_ID` and `WORKSHEET_NAME` variables in the scripts with your specific Google Sheet details.
+4. **Google Spreadsheet**: Create a Google Spreadsheet with write permissions.
+Update the `SPREADSHEET_ID` and `WORKSHEET_NAME` variables in each script with the appropriate details for your Google Sheets.
+5. **Update file paths**: Ensure the path to your Google service account credentials (`SERVICE_ACCOUNT_FILE`) is correct in each script.

+---

-## Scripts Overview
+## Script Details

 ### 1. **NBA Team Stats Script (Per Game)** (`nba_team_stats_per_game.py`)

-This script fetches NBA team stats (per game) for the 2024-25 season and uploads them to Google Sheets.
+This script retrieves per-game team statistics (e.g., minutes played) for the 2024-25 NBA season and uploads the data to Google Sheets.

-#### Features:
-- **Fetch Team Stats**: Retrieves per-game stats (e.g., minutes played).
-- **Google Sheets Integration**: Clears and updates the Google Sheet with the fetched stats.
-- **Formatting**: Automatically formats the header row and aligns numerical data.

 #### Example Usage: